 Letters & Manuscripts

 Donald McLean (1820-1877) was an influential figure in mid-19th century New Zealand history.
-He was a dominant figure in relations between Māori and the Government during this tumultuous period These letters are from the Donald McLean Papers, and are pertaining to land issues.
+He was a dominant figure in relations between Māori and the Government during this tumultuous period.
+These letters are from the Donald McLean Papers, and relate to land issues.

 Please note: These letters are hosted on the National Library website and can be confusing to interact with — if you find this, you're not alone!

 We've linked to this location, because mostly images are available on these records to view, but for more information and transcriptions and translations, opt to view the original record on Turnbull's collection portal, and then click to 'Access Digital Content'.